This campaign relates to policy or practice in England and Wales.

 At Citizens Advice we’ve helped nearly 600,000 people with issues related to Universal Credit since it was introduced.
 Our clients’ evidence helps us play a key role in influencing the Government to ensure the benefit works for all those needing support.

 Why things need to change

-In November’s Budget, the Government announced a £1.5 billion package to improve UC.
-The Government committed to a number of changes we had been calling for, including:
+Our unparalleled insight and data has meant the Government has committed to a number of changes we had been calling for, including: